Relational Psychoanalysis

 Psychotic parts of the mind reflect a fragmentation of reality and self, often rooted in early developmental trauma.
 These states involve defensive processes like splitting, projective identification, and denial, aiming to protect the mind from unbearable experiences.
 Therapy seeks to contain these parts, fostering integration and understanding within a safe relational environment.

-Dynamics of Secure Attachment
+Psychodynamics of Secure Attachment

 This article explores attachment theory and its impact on relationships and emotional development.
 It examines how early attachment patterns shape identity, affect regulation, and relational dynamics, offering insights into therapeutic applications.